Education

 These techniques work with any learning method, whether self-study, classroom, or online.
 Developing "how to learn" skills alongside choosing your method ensures efficient progress in any field.

 The optimal learning method varies by person.
 Choose what fits your personality and lifestyle, and stay flexible enough to switch if needed.
+Start by trying one method for just two weeks; if you feel either enjoyment or a sense of progress during that time, the method suits you.

 Related articles